hashtag-include/freebase-explorer/README.md

 # wikibase-explorer
-A mobile explorer for the wikibase API.
+An Android explorer for the wikibase API.